 Talor&Jørgen is a Norwegian speciality coffee roastery and coffee subscription service delivering small boxes of freshly roasted beans, sourced from across the globe, to subscribers based on their drinking habits rather than to a schedule.
 Product naming focuses on bringing to the forefront flavour notes rather than bean provenance, variety and preparation (although this is online and on pack) with the intention of making speciality coffee far more accessible and addressing the divide that exists within the Norwegian market.
 The range changes seasonally and currently includes Apricot & Black Tea, Blackcurrant & Sugar Snap Pea and Elderflower & Butter, sourced from Kenya and Ethiopia.
-Talor&Jørgen’s packaging, developed by Oslo-based graphic design studio Bielke & Yang, expresses the accessible intentions of brand and freshness of its coffee in the distinctive pairing of small robust structural choice that holds 250g and the tone and content of Janne Iivonen’s illustrative work.
+Talor&Jørgen’s packaging design, developed by Oslo-based studio Bielke & Yang, expresses the accessible intentions of brand and freshness of its coffee in the distinctive pairing of a small robust structural choice that holds 250g, and the tone and content of Janne Iivonen’s illustrative work.

 Bielke & Yang’s packaging for Talor&Jørgen is unexpected and distinctive in its strategic rearranging of speciality coffee conventions.
 Where many rosters focus on origin and preparation, and often articulating this in an austere and exclusive way, Talor&Jørgen draws to the forefront flavour profile and favours a more convivial and personable brand personality.
 This is effectively acknowledged in Bielke & Yang’s collaboration with Finnish born and London-based Janne Iivonen.